Cluster 4 · Measurement

 Direct brand questions

-Prompts where your brand name appears explicitly.
-Examples: “How do you rate X?”, “Is Y reliable?”.
-These measure the base knowledge and sentiment AI has about your brand.
+Prompts in which your brand name appears explicitly: ‘How would you rate X?’, ‘Is Y reliable?’.
+These measure the base knowledge and sentiment AI channels return about your brand.

 Category questions

-Prompts about your product category without brand mention.
-Examples: “Best mortgage for first-time buyers”, “Which supplier of first-aid materials for Belgian businesses?”, “Which CRM is most suitable for consultants?”.
-This is where you measure real orientation position.
+Prompts about your product category without a brand mention: ‘Best mortgage for first-time buyers’, ‘Which CRM suits consultants best?’.
+This is where you measure your real orientation position.

 Problem-driven questions

-Prompts from a user situation.
-Examples: “I’m buying my first home, how do I start?”, “My invoice hasn’t been paid, what now?”.
-The type of questions users actually come with.
+Prompts from a user situation: ‘I’m buying my first house, where do I start?’.
+The type of question users actually arrive with.

 Comparative questions

-Prompts that explicitly ask for multiple players side by side.
-Examples: “Compare X and Y for car insurance”.
-Important for decision-stage content.
+Prompts that explicitly ask for several players: ‘Compare X and Y for car insurance’.
+Important for the decision phase.

 Prompt design principles

-High volatility on core prompts is often a red signal: your visibility depends more on random variation than on structural presence.
-Address it.
+High volatility on core prompts is often a signal to take seriously: your visibility then depends more on chance than on structural presence.

 Using them together

-Fragility tells you how robust your position is across phrasing.
-Volatility tells you how stable your position is over time.
-The strongest GEO performance combines low Fragility (you appear regardless of phrasing) with low Volatility (you appear consistently over time).
-The most concerning is the opposite: high Fragility plus high Volatility means your visibility is essentially noise.
+Fragility tells you how robust your presence is across phrasings; Volatility how stable it is across repetition and time.
+The strongest position combines low Fragility with low Volatility: you appear regardless of the wording, and you keep appearing.
+Most worrying is the reverse — then your visibility is essentially noise.